SadiyaSamreen117/awscloud/cloudformation/README.md

           Value: DevOps
 ~~~

-After creatng a template go to AWS console and search for CloudFormation service and click 'create stack'
+> After creatng a template go to AWS console and search for CloudFormation service and click 'create stack'

-Then select respective sections and upload the created template
+> After selecting the appropriate sections and uploading the created template, the stack will be created.

-The above steps creates a stack in CloudFormation service in AWS
+> The above steps creates a stack in CloudFormation service in AWS